danbsolo/StickyNoteWidget/README.md

-# Sticky Note Widget
+# StickyNoteWidget
-A sticky note to be placed on the Windows desktop using Python's Tkinter module.
+A virtual sticky note to be placed on a Windows desktop using Python's Tkinter module.

 <p align="center">
   <img src="images/initialExample.JPG" alt="Example of Sticky Note Widget in action">
 </p>

-## Project Origin
-For a course's final project, the task description read: "All that we ask is that you build something of interest to you, that you solve an actual problem, that you impact your community, or that you change the world. **Strive to create something that outlives this course.**" Here we are.

-## Preface
+## What's New?
-This project is still very much in beta, much of the code hanging by a thread along with inadequate style.
-I aim to fix its shortcomings in the near future, but for now, the requirements are a little obtuse.
+- Converted StickyNoteWidget from a Procedural Program into an Object-Oriented Program (OOP).
+This will streamline debugging, adding new features, updating the code style, etc. **Does not change functionality whatsoever.**

 ## How to Install
 1. Ensure Python is installed along with the Tkinter library, which is typically included by default.